What is breast-feeding?

 The general recommendation is to feed your baby on demand.
 This means that you breast-feed whenever you notice signs that your baby is hungry, such as when he or she is eagerly sucking on fingers or rooting.
 This strategy also helps you produce more milk and ensures that the baby is well nourished.

-During the first few days or weeks, on-demand feedings usually occur every 1 to 3 hours (about 8 to 12 feedings in a 24-hour period).
-You may have to wake a sleepy baby to feed in the first few days after birth.
+During the first 2 weeks, on-demand feedings usually occur every 1 to 3 hours (about 8 to 12 feedings in a 24-hour period).
+You may have to wake a sleepy baby to feed him or her in the first few days after birth.
 These early feedings often are short.
 Sometimes a newborn breast-feeds for only a few minutes on each breast or only on one breast.
 These feedings are important to increase your milk supply over the first few days.
 Try to let your baby breast-feed at least 15 minutes on a breast.
 This allows your baby to get the foremilk, which has water and needed nutrients, and hindmilk, which has more fat and calories to satisfy your baby's appetite.
 Over time, feeding sessions will become longer.

 Needs typically increase during growth spurts .
 When your baby has a growth spurt, he or she may seem to be hungry more often.
 By feeding your baby on demand, you increase your milk supply.
 After about 2 to 4 days, you will have increased your milk supply at each feeding to satisfy your baby for a longer period.
 After the growth spurt, the number of feedings will then gradually decrease.